buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ### Brief Description

-In general, when some service wants to communicate with another service and the user does not need to authenticate himself for every service, a federated identity is used.
+In general, when some service wants to communicate with another service and the user does not need to authenticate himself for every service, probably a federated identity is used.
 This means, that at some point, the user validates his own identity and is then authenticated in the whole zone of trust.